sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### Progress towards digital autonomy

-Change is constant at ESDC, and as a result, the acquisition and development of IT solutions must consider the flexibility needed to keep pace with legislative changes as well as emerging technologies to offer services that are alike commercial services (e.g. banks, social media, ..) internally and to citizens.
+Change is constant at ESDC, and as a result, the acquisition and development of IT solutions must consider the flexibility needed to keep pace with legislative changes as well as emerging technologies to offer services that are alike commercial services (e.g. banks, social media, etc.) internally and to citizens.

 This is reflected within the Prime Minister's mandate letter to the Minister of Digital Government where an emphasis on the use of open standards and OSS is made: